PART II RESEARCH PROJECTS FOR CHEMISTS IN THE BODLEIAN LIBRARIES

 Although sampling is still not possible we are becoming more aware that there are many tiny fragments that become detached from objects during conservation treatments.
 It is proposed to investigate these fragments using the IR microscope in reflectance mode, thereby ensuring that the fragment is not damaged or destroyed.
 To be able to use the spectra of unknown material for identification we need a database of known spectra.
 Whilst there are many published and online spectral libraries available not many of them contain spectra of the kind of materials we are likely to find.
 For instance, we may be able to find a spectrum for the pigment vermillion, but this may not help in identifying a degraded sample on a degraded substrate.

 What would be extremely useful for the Bodleian, and interesting to a Part 2 undergraduate, would be to build up a database of spectra of a huge range of known materials.
 This would involve optimisation of the methodology, procurement of samples, liaison with the conservation section to find out the most commonly found materials, database construction and maintenance, and finally using the equipment and database to identify fragments that the conservators will find.
 The student would have almost exclusive use of an excellent instrument.
 The student would work in a small laboratory within the Weston Library reporting to the Head of Heritage Science, David Howell.
-The laboratory is shared with a Leverhulme funded Post-doctoral research assistant and a first year DPhil student.
+The laboratory is shared with a Leverhulme funded Post-doctoral research assistant and a second year DPhil student.
 The project will be co-supervised by Grant Ritchie (PTCL).

 This is an excellent opportunity to apply knowledge of analytical chemistry in an immediately useful and practical project that will be of lasting benefit to the library and hopefully acquaint the student to a relatively new and unknown area of scientific research.